Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-log.md

 packetery-module-log implements the logger interface of the domain module, so the other modules write through one service and know nothing about the storage [VERIFY: src/Packetery/Module/Log/Repository.php#remapToRecord].
 The module holds 8 files, 727 lines of logic and 41 public methods.
+The settings export of the plugin reads the records of the last days through the same service [VERIFY: src/Packetery/Module/Log/DbLogger.php#getForPeriodAsArray], and a second class cuts the diagnostic file of the plugin to a size limit [VERIFY: src/Packetery/Module/Log/LogSizeLimiter.php#getLimitedFilePartAsString].

 > ⚠ add business context (elicitation)